-However, in China, consumers usually won’t be doing this kind of search to check out your company unless they find out about it from somewhere else.
+Consumers usually won’t be doing this kind of search to check out your company unless they already found out about it from somewhere else.
 That somewhere else is usually social media.

 WeChat is used by brands to make private groups for brand fans.
 In the West, most companies build their private traffic databases through email lists, membership programs or VIP clubs.
 In China, this is done through private groups on WeChat where brands communicate directly with customers and fans.
 They give them exclusive deals, coupons, the latest brand news, product previews and the group moderators, who are brand employees or KOCs (key opinion consumers), fill a customer service role.
 Although they don’t compare to the kinds of offerings available on huge online shopping sites like Taobao and Tmall, WeChat also has mini program stores where brands can sell items and a built-in wallet that customers can use to make purchases.

-This app is used to track the trendiest topics and products.
+Weibo is used to track the trendiest topics and products.
 This is where people often learn about new products and follow influencers to see what they’re wearing, eating, drinking and what beauty products they’re using.
-Topics, brand names, product names and more can be found easily but checking keywords, similar to Twitter.
+Topics, brand names, product names and more can be found easily by checking keywords, similar to Twitter.

 3 Red / Xiaohongshu